 10. Seasonal Progression Resets (Sort Of)

-Diablo IV's seasons are the game's live-service heartbeat.
 Each season (roughly 3 months) introduces a new theme, seasonal mechanic, battle pass, and Season Journey.
-You start a fresh seasonal character each time — but not everything resets:
+You start a fresh seasonal character each time — but map exploration, Altars of Lilith, Renown rewards, and cosmetics carry over.
+Current: Season 13 — Lord of Hatred (launched April 28, 2026).
+Source: Blizzard

 Ready to Conquer Sanctuary?

 Diablo IV can feel overwhelming at first, but these 10 tips should give you a solid foundation.
-Remember: pick a class that excites you, don't rush the campaign, use your consumables, and don't stress about perfect gear until you hit World Tier 4.
-The endgame will be waiting when you get there.
+Pick a class that excites you, don't rush the campaign, use your consumables, and don't stress about perfect gear until WT4.